gregstewart/backbone-jasmine/README.md

     });

-The next step involves building out the result view, which will be bound to out collection and disply multiple FeedViews.
+The next step involves building out the result view, which will be bound to our collection and display multiple FeedViews.
 Let's start by fleshing out the test a little to get us started

     describe('Result View', function() {
         beforeEach(function() {